passway-project/passway/README.md

 npm ci
 ```

+### Configuration

+Once installed, Passway can be configured.
+Examine `.env` to see what environment variables you can configure. **DO NOT** use default values for sensitive credentials such as passwords and secrets.

-Once installed, Passway can be started.
+Once configured, Passway can be started.

 ### Start Passway